Quickstart — Run one trial end-to-end in ~10 minutes

 - git, bash (4.0+), python3 (3.10+ with

-claude --versionmust succeed. (pure,mindful,bmad,claudekit,superpower,compound,eccall run inside Claude Code.) - OpenCode CLI — only if you want to run judges other than
+numpyif you want to re-compute stats). - OpenCode CLI — only if you want to run the non-Claude judges (

-opus.opencode --versionmust succeed. - Anthropic API key for Claude Code and OpenCode.
+grok420,glm51,mimo25pro).opencode --versionmust succeed. - Anthropic API key for Claude Code (

-- Disk: ~2 GB for the benchmark’s base repo clones and judge artifacts.
+gpt54projudge (calls/v1/responsesdirectly). - Disk: ~2 GB for the benchmark’s base repo clones and judge artifacts.

 The benchmark runs against a real TypeScript NX monorepo that must be cloneable locally.
-Set BENCH_REPO to the clone URL of that monorepo (your fork or the original) — scripts/env.sh reads it and derives BASE_REPO as the local prepared-clone path (runs/base-repo, runs/base-bugfix, runs/base-refactor depending on TASK). create-clones.sh provisions those base clones on first use; after that it copies them into per-trial working copies.
+Set BENCH_REPO to the clone URL of that monorepo (your fork or the original) — scripts/env.sh reads it and derives BASE_REPO as the local prepared-clone path (runs/base-feature, runs/base-bugfix, runs/base-refactor depending on TASK). create-clones.sh provisions those base clones on first use; after that it copies them into per-trial working copies.

 1. Clone and orient (~1 min)